MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/add-incoming-webhook.md

 ## Add an incoming webhook

 > [!IMPORTANT]
 > If your team's **Settings** > **Member permissions** > **Allow members to create, update, and remove connectors** is selected, any team member can add, modify, or delete a connector.

-**To add an incoming webhook to a Teams channel**
+Perform the following steps to add an incoming webhook to a Teams channel.

 1. Navigate to the channel where you want to add the webhook and select &#8226;&#8226;&#8226; **More options** from the top navigation bar.
 1. Choose **Connectors** from the drop-down menu, search for **Incoming Webhook**, and select **Add**.

     ![Choose Connector](~/assets/images/connectors.png)

-1. Select the **Configure** button, provide a name, and, optionally, upload an image avatar for your webhook.
+1. Select **Configure**, provide a name, and optionally, upload an image for your webhook.
 The dialog window presents a unique URL that maps to the channel.

     ![Configure button](~/assets/images/configure.png)

-1. Copy and save the URL as you need to provide it to the outside service.
+1. Copy and save the URL to provide it to the outside services.

     ![Unique URL](~/assets/images/url.png)

-1. Select the **Done** button.
+1. Select **Done**.
 The webhook is available in the team channel.

 ## Remove an incoming webhook

-**To remove an incoming webhook from a Teams channel**
+Perform the following steps to remove an incoming webhook from a Teams channel.

-1. Navigate to the channel where the webhook was added and select &#8226;&#8226;&#8226; **More options** from the top navigation bar.
+1. Navigate to the channel.
+1. Select &#8226;&#8226;&#8226; **More options** from the top navigation bar.
 1. Choose **Connectors** from the drop-down menu.
 1. On the left, under **Manage**, choose **Configured**.
 1. Select the **number Configured** to see a list of your current connectors.
 1. Select **Manage** next to the connector that you want to delete.
-1. Select the **Remove** button and you are presented with a **Remove Configuration** dialog box.
+1. Select the **Remove** button.
+The **Remove Configuration** dialog box appears.
 1. Optionally, complete the dialog box fields and checkboxes prior to selecting the **Remove** button.
-The webhook is deleted from the team channel.
+1. The webhook is deleted from the team channel.

 ## Distribution